RishimaaB/DataAnalysis-of-Clinical-Trial-Registry-records/README.md

 a) R scripts for downloading the records and web-scraping the required data.
 b) Data analysis scripts written in Python.

-To filter the data and provide the desired results, shell scripting and MS-Excel functions were used.
+To filter the data and providing the desired results, shell scripting and MS-Excel functions were used.